 You’ll need a wrench to loosen and tighten the battery clamp bolts and nuts, as well as a ratchet, extension, and a socket for the battery hold-down.
 You’ll also need latex or nitrile moisture proof gloves to protect you from leaked battery acid.

-Some car manufacturers recommend the use of memory savers to prevent issues after installation.
+Some car manufacturers recommend the use of memory savers to prevent issues after installation, but those only work if you have the right one.
+The best ones are those that plug into the Data Link Connector port because pin 16 is always B+ and pins 4 and 5 are ground.
 Your radio presets and other operator preferences may be cleared out once you install a new battery.
 You may even be required to re-enter a security code to get your stereo working again.

 Not all car manufacturers will require a memory saver.
 It is important to be aware of your car manufacturers specifications before proceeding with replacing your car battery.